Students studying at tables

 Screenshot of MyAwards housing status

-If a student's housing status is listed incorrectly, they can update Financial Aid and Scholarships (FAS) with a Housing Status Change submission:
+If a student's housing status is listed incorrectly, they can update Financial Aid and Scholarships with a Housing Status Change submission:

 1. Log in to MyAwards